 Medicine Grand Grounds to present topics focusing on the synthesis and review of contributions of basic science and clinical research and how these apply to clinical care.

-Every Thursday, interns participate in their own conference, during which they share high-yield inpatient cases, discuss differential diagnoses, explore therapeutic options, and enjoy wellness activities.
+Every Wednesday afternoon, interns participate in their own conference, during which they share high-yield inpatient cases, discuss differential diagnoses, explore therapeutic options, and enjoy wellness activities.

 Conferences at the Jacobs Medical Center

 The UCSD Jacobs Medical Center provides an opportunity for twice-weekly, resident-driven, small group conference discussions involving hospitalists and faculty experts.
-With the chief medical resident, residents present cases that emphasize care planning in hematology/oncology, hospital medicine, and palliative care.
-Additionally, residents attend weekly hematology/oncology teaching conferences.
+With the chief medical resident, residents present cases that emphasize care planning in hematology/oncology, hospital medicine, evidence-based medicine, and palliative care.

 is our weekly protected didactic time held every Friday afternoon.
 With 2 hours dedicated to interns and 4 hours to residents, residents have the opportunity to explore the many disciplines within internal medicine in both a traditional lecture format and in interactive sessions, including workshops such as ultrasound, field trips, patient interaction, and evidence-based journal clubs.